kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/wg_ADMIXTURE/README.md

 Just K = 3:

 ![ADMIXTURE K=3 excluding samples WF03/1051 for MAF=0.05, summarized over 10 individual runs in pong (without highly divergent reference sample).
 Most runs infer admixed Meehan Range _E. globulus_, but one run infers _E. cordata_ samples to be grouped in two bins.](https://github.com/kaseykhanhpham/eucalyptus-hybrid-resequencing/blob/main/05.analyses/wg_ADMIXTURE/outlier_check/maf0.05/all_fil_maf0.05_outl_admixture_k3.png "ADMIXTURE K=3 MAF=0.05 without WF03/1051")

+Given that there are slight differences in results, but similar patterns recovered with and without WF03/1051, I will do the genome scan for pi/dXY/FST both with and without the strange sample.